-If you are taking medicine that causes constipation, talk to your doctor to find out if you can take another drug.
+If you are taking medication that causes constipation, talk to your doctor to find out if you can take a different medication.

 If you are taking opioids to relieve pain, you may have constipation.
-A medicine called
+A medication called

 If you have severe, chronic constipation, your doctor may recommend surgery.

 If you are diagnosed with constipation, follow your doctor's

 Camilleri M, Kerstens R, Rykx A, Vandeplassche L. A placebo-controlled trial of prucalopride for severe chronic constipation.

 N Engl J Med.

 Constipation.
 AGA Patient Center, American Gastroenterological Association website.
 Available at: ...(Click grey area to select URL) Updated January 2013.
 Accessed December 12, 2013.